chlin501/fm/README.md

 ## Improvement

-  * Use assembly plugin to create fat jar for deployment or some other operations
+  * Use assembly plugin to create a fat jar for deployment or some other operations

 # References